CallMeGreg/gh-secret-scanning/README.md

 This extension helps GitHub Advanced Security (GHAS) customers prioritize remediation of their secret scanning alerts by identifying and focusing on those that are confirmed active first.

+While this extension works for Enterprise Cloud (GHEC) customers, it is primarily intended for GitHub Enterprise Server (GHES) customers who do not have access to the [GitHub.com secret scanning validity check feature](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/managing-alerts-from-secret-scanning#validating-partner-patterns).

 Primary features include:
 - Listing secret scanning alerts for an enterprise, organization, or repository
 - Verifying if secret scanning alerts are still active